ChinmayBabu/Facial-Recognition-Website/README.md

 - Database-backed image and identity management (SQLite with SQLAlchemy)
 - Optimized face encoding for faster recognition
 - Easy deployment to Vercel or other cloud platforms

 ---

+## Demo

+> **Note:** For privacy and resource reasons, a live demo is not provided.
+> You can run the app locally or deploy to Vercel.

+---